Most carers are asked to help with or take over daily tasks that may become difficult to near impossible for someone with Parkinson’s.

 Carer payments: If you care for someone, there are carer payments and services available to support you and the person you care for.
 See the Services Australia website for more information.

-NDIS support: Having a neurodegenerative condition like Parkinson’s should qualify your loved one for NDIS supports if they are under 65 and meet the eligibility requirements.
+NDIS support: Having a neurodegenerative condition like Parkinson’s should qualify your loved one for NDIS supports under the early intervention stream (Section 25) if they are under 65 and meet the eligibility requirements.
+See the NDIS website for more information, or use the YOPX app to help guide you step-by-step through the process.

 • RELATIONSHIPS | Effective Communication